dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 [3] If acc-form is a symbol then it must be the name of the accessor.
 If acc-form is a pair, then the first must be a symbol that will become the name of the binding and the second must be the symbol naming the accessor.
 This is the same as for WITH-ACCESSORS.

 [4] If slot-form is a symbol then it must be the name of the slot.
 If slot-form is a pair, then the first must be a symbol that will become the name of the binding and the second must be the symbol naming the slot.
 This is the same as for WITH-SLOTS.

+[5] The args in arg-list must be symbols naming the properties in the property-list.
+But since these are keyword args of a lambda function, they can be accompanied with default values, and present-p flag bindings.